 Central regions of Somalia continue to remain in humanitarian emergency.
-The situation has deteriorated further in drought-affected Hawd and Addun pastoral livelihoods of Galgaduud and Mudug regions, while there are some signs of improvements in Cowpea Belt and Coastal Deeh.

-As a result, the number of people in crisis in the region has slightly reduced from 485,000 in Gu '09 to 475,000 in Deyr '09/10.
+The situation has deteriorated further in drought-affected Hawd and Addun pastoral livelihoods in Galgaduud and Mudug regions, although there are some signs of improvements in Cowpea Belt and Coastal Deeh.
+As a result the number of people in crisis in the region has slightly reduced from 485,000 in Gu '09 to 475,000 in Deyr '09/10 due to the decrease in Coastal Deeh and Cowpea Belt.
 Currently, 210,000 people in rural and urban areas are in AFLC, while 265,000 are in HE.
-Proportion of people in HE has reduced from Gu '09 (62% of the total population of Central) to Deyr '09/10 (47%), which is indicative of reducing severity of the crisis in central
+The severity of the crisis is slowly reversing as the population in HE in Deyr '09/10 comprises 70% of the total population compared to 71% in Gu '09.
+The food security situation has deteriorated in urban areas where the number of population in crisis increased from 55,000 in Gu '09 to 65,000 in Deyr '09/10.
+Depending on the extent of conflict in the region, an early warning level of Watch is identified for the region up to the end of June '10 (Table 1 and Map 1).

-Destitute Pastralists, Dhusamareb, Galgadud, December, 2009
+Destitute Pastralists, Dhusamareb, December, 2009